-Mercer's fees for executive compensation consulting to the Compensation Committee in 2013 were approximately \$33,000.
+Mercer's fees for executive compensation consulting to the Compensation Committee in 2014 were approximately \$27,000.
 These fees and the engagement of Mercer for executive compensation consulting services were approved by the Compensation Committee.
 The Company has also retained Mercer and/or its Marsh affiliates to provide other services unrelated to executive compensation.
-These services include testing and review services for certain of the Company's retirement plans, as well as actuarial analysis of unpaid liabilities related to certain insurance claims.
-The aggregate expense for these other services in 2013 was approximately \$40,000, exclusive of insurance premiums.
+These services include actuarial analysis of unpaid liabilities related to certain insurance claims.
+The aggregate expense for these other services in 2014 was approximately \$32,000, exclusive of insurance premiums.
 The decision to engage Mercer or its Marsh affiliates for these other services unrelated to executive compensation consulting was made by Company management, and these services and related fees were not separately approved by the Compensation Committee or the Board.